w3f/givethbot/README.md

 * `$CLIENT_SECRET`

-These values are already set on CI, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the Digital Ocean access token in the `DigitalOcean API credentials` item, the rest, specific to the bot, can be found in the `Giveth bot` item.
+These values are already set on CI, and are available on 1Password, under the Infrastructure vault, the GitHub bot token in an item called `GitHub bot`, the Docker credentials in an item called `Docker Hub Bot`  and the Digital Ocean access token in the `DigitalOcean API credentials` item; the rest, specific to the bot, can be found in the `Giveth bot` item.

 ## CI/CD Workflow